benhur07b/benhur07b.github.io/_posts/2017-04-04-make-python3-virtual-environments-in-ubuntu-16.04.md

 >>>
 ```

-## 5. Make a Virtual Environment using the version of Python you just installed.
+## Make a virtual environment using the version of Python you just installed.
 ```shell
 /usr/local/lib/python3.6.1/bin/python3 -m venv <location-of-virtualenv>
 ```